How to make your own bows

 Then pull the next loop out, this time to the left, and give it a twist.
 Continue with the remaining loops, varying the direction you pull them out and the direction you twist them, so that the loops are all independent.

 For an extra special touch, you can add some ribbons to hang from the bow.
-Just cut a length of ribbon and secure it to the back of the bow with the ribbon or wire you’ve already got.
+Just cut a length of ribbon and lay it across the ribbon or wire you’ve already got on the bow.

-Now it’s ready to hang from a wreath or gift basket!
+Now it’s ready to hang from a wreath or basket, or adorn a special gift.